galasa-dev/managers/galasa-managers-parent/galasa-managers-testingtools-parent/dev.galasa.selenium.manager/src/main/java/dev/galasa/selenium/codesnippet_01.md

 page.clickElementById("search_button_homepage");
 ```

-The code showcases different actions which can be performed on a WebPage interface to interact with different WebElements on the Browser.
+The code showcases different actions which can be performed on a web page interface to interact with different WebElements on the Browser.
 These WebElements are selected using a range of different techniques which allows the tester flexibility in how they are selected.
 </details>

-<details><summary>Extracting WebPage information</summary>
+<details><summary>Extracting web page information</summary>

 ```
 WebElement element = page.findElementById("search_button_homepage");